Please ensure JavaScript is enabled for purposes of website accessibility Phase 2/3 Clinical Trial Efficacy | TEPEZZA® (teprotumumab-trbw) for HCPs

 (eg, read, watch TV)1,3,7

-||Patient-reported based on GO-QOL scale.
+llPatient-reported based on GO-QOL scale.

 GO-QOL, Graves' ophthalmopathy quality of life.

-the treatment landscape in TED
+Hear how TEPEZZA has changed the treatment landscape in TED

-Dr Raymond Douglas discusses the efficacy of TEPEZZA in reducing the signs and symptoms of TED.1,3
+Dr. Raymond Douglas discusses the efficacy of TEPEZZA in reducing the signs and symptoms of TED.1,3

-Read transcript
+• Read transcript

 I’m Raymond Douglas and I’m an oculoplastic and orbital surgeon here in Los Angeles.
 Since the approval of TEPEZZA, it has really become first line in my treatment algorithm for patients.